FIA Formula 3 Championship: Car

 The FIA Formula 3 Championship car is used by all of the teams, and features a Dallara carbon-fiber monocoque chassis powered by a Mecachrome naturally-aspirated direct-injected V6 engine and Pirelli dry slick and rain treaded tyres.

 Chassis

+First-generation (fourth-generation overall — 2019–2024)

 The F3 Championship will use the 2019 specification F3 2019 car which has been designed by Dallara Automobili.
 The new FIA Formula 3 Championship chassis material is Carbon/aluminium honeycomb structure and also Carbon Aramid honeycomb bodywork structure.
 The new FIA Formula 3 Championship car's front wings are slightly wider and also wider-lower rear wing.